Inksaver/GCSE_To_A_Level_with_Python/Tutorial-Part2.md

 2. String interpolation
 3. Passing variables between functions, NOT using global variables and the horrible Python Global keyword.
 C# programmers cringe when we have to use that.

-The entire completed can be found [here.](/Python/04-InputExample03.py)
+The entire completed code can be found [here.](/Python/04-InputExample03.py)

 Part3 of this tutorial takes the idea of the re-useable function a step further to create a code module library file.